Preservation Awards

 Slate Restoration at 416 W. Moreland Ave. - 2018 Winner

-One of many problems that faced Cheltenham Roofing was matching the original slate.
+One of the many problems that Cheltenham Roofing faced was matching the original slate.
 The contractor sent samples to different slate yards around the country and was fortunate to find a slate that matched in size, color, and thickness— in Ohio.
 It took 3-4 weeks from the time they started the search for them to find the slate.

 The contractor built scaffolds and removed all the damaged slate, gutters, and spouts.
 They then replaced the broken wooden roof deck; replaced the damaged valley with 16 oz copper; replaced the gutter hangers with 16 oz copper shanks and circles; and applied ice and water shields.
 On this renovated framework the new salvaged slate was installed—about 300 slates altogether.
 All the slate was replaced up to the roof’s ridge to match the original pattern, overlap, and spacing.
 Finally, new 16 oz copper gutter and spouts replaced the original and the damaged dormer received a new copper ridge and restored slate.